 Wherever you do find yourself, it’s important to use a VPN (virtual private network) service which creates a private tunnel from your device to your service.
 VPN servers will encrypt your traffic passing through the public Wi-Fi hotspots.

 Use Strong and Unique Passwords

 Consider finishing out the year strong by using a password manager to assist in dealing with the ever-increasing volume of complex and unique passwords you have for all your accounts.
 There’s no easier way to get to your data than a user only ever having one password.
-Don’t ever use your work email or any variation of your work password on any third-party websites.
+To improve your digital security, never use a work email or any variation of your work password on any third-party websites outside of work.
 Additionally, you will want to have difficult, individual passwords for your banking services.

 We wish everyone happy and safe shopping this busy holiday week!
 Oh, and if you want to read more cybersecurity tips, check out our other recent blogs:

 You can also visit our Security page for more insights.